0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 **Auctioneer** is a customized contract type, written by the user, that uses the composability pattern of Auction House to control an individual Auction House account.

-To fully enable Auctioneer to use an Auction House account's instructions, it must be explicitly delegated.
+To enable an Auctioneer instance on an Auction House, it must first be explicitly delegated.
+This Auctioneer instance will then be able to intercept most of the Auction House instructions in order to inject its own custom logic.
+We will talk about Auctioneer in greater detail in later pages of this documentation.

 ![](https://i.imgur.com/RyZUfR9.png)

 ## Next steps
-In this page we have gone through the very basics of the Auction House protocol and the power it possesses.
-There is whole lot more Auction House is capable of and a lot more that can be configured to your liking.
+On this page, we have gone through the very basics of the Auction House protocol and the power it possesses.
+There is a lot more Auction House is capable of.

-To get our hands dirty with Auction House, we first need to dive a little deep into Accounts and the Instructions that are are a part of the Auction House program.
-Kindly go through these pages to get a good understanding of the above:
+We'll start by listing various libraries that can be used to get started with this program.
+Then we'll dive a little deeper into its Accounts and Instructions.
+This will tell us what data structures this program handles and how they are transformed.
 * [Getting Started](/TODO)
 * [Accounts](/TODO)
 * [Instructions](/TODO)

-If you're building your own marketplace from scratch, its important to understand one can execute the sales, cancel bids and listings, and how one can keep track of all the listings, bids and sales.
+If you're building your own marketplace from scratch, it's important to understand how one can execute sales, cancel bids and listings, as well as keep track of all the listings, bids and sales that occurred.
 This is discussed in detail in these sections:
 * [Executing Sales](/TODO)
 * [Cancelling Bids and Listings](/TODO)
 * [Printing Receipts](/TODO)

 We briefly touched upon Auctioneer and Timed Auctions.
-These sections elaborate on how these can be setup and how Auctioneer adds utility and power to the already power-packed Auction House program:
+These sections elaborate on how to get started with Auctioneer and explain how it adds more power to the Auction House program:
 * [Auctioneer Interface](/TODO)
 * [Auctioneer Scopes](/TODO)
 * [Auctioneer Examples (timed auctions etc.)](/TODO)